-Delivery teams who are unsatisfied with Routific’s route planning tool will still need many of its core features — such as route optimization and proof-of-delivery (PoD) — even if they’ve decided to move to a different platform.
+Delivery teams unsatisfied with Routific’s route planning tool still need many core features — such as route optimization and proof of delivery (POD) — even if they’ve decided to move to a different platform.

 - Does the tool offer your dispatcher real-time route monitoring?

-- Are your customers provided with order tracking and given a method to contact their driver?
+- Are your customers given order tracking and a method to contact their driver?

-- Can your drivers collect proof-of-delivery on their smartphone, whether they’re capturing a signature or taking a photo of where the product was safely left?
+- Can your drivers collect proof of delivery on their smartphones, capturing a signature or taking a photo of where they safely left the product?

-There are companies who are moving away from Routific because they need a fleet management service that incorporates the features above, plus more first-mile delivery functionality, such as integration with your logistics platform.
+Some companies are moving away from Routific because they need a driver management service that incorporates the features above, plus more first-mile delivery functionality, such as integration with a logistics platform.

-In this post, we’ll cover 6 Routific competitors of various levels of sophistication, highlighting their key features, the costs, and how they might integrate with your current delivery process.
-Our list includes:
+This post will cover ten Routific competitors, highlighting their key features, the costs, and how they might integrate with your current delivery process.
+Our list includes the following:

-With Circuit, we set out to make a route planning tool that covered the key components of managing a successful last-mile delivery team while keeping the interface easy-to-use and intuitive.
+With Circuit for Teams, we made a route planning tool that covered the key components of managing a successful last-mile delivery team while keeping the interface easy to use and intuitive.

 We wanted to offer delivery teams something better than the clunky, outdated screens of competing platforms — without sacrificing the functionality they need.